Ayurveda Mental Health Coach

 With your knowledge you support people to fill a fulfilled life - suitable to their psychological constitution and free from stress.

-In this seminar you will learn to explore your own potentials as well as to accompany other people therapeutically.
+In this seminar you will learn how to explore your own potential as well as how to accompany other people therapeutically.

 A personality type characterized by Vata has a lot of openness, creativity and spontaneity.
 He perceives the world around him with all his senses, is curious, capable of learning and communicative.
 He can adapt quickly to new people and situations and has a good short-term memory.
 On the emotional level, a high Vata content can lead to nervousness, insecurity, shyness, fears, worries and doubts.